LorenzoPatrone/OpenCrawler_ARPG/README.md

 ## 🤝 Contributions

 Thank you for your interest in this project!
 This is a personal learning initiative, and I am not currently accepting general contributions or feature requests.
 However, if you discover a security vulnerability, I encourage you to report it responsibly.
-Please refer to the Security Policy for detailed instructions.
+Please refer to the [SECURITY](SECURITY) Policy for detailed instructions.

 ---